-(4) The IP paper should be topic-focused and analytical.
+- (3) The IP paper should be topic-focused and analytical.
 General information on the criminal justice system of the participant's country is not necessary unless directly relevant to the substance of the discussion.
-Matters outside of this scope, such as a general introduction to the participant's country (e.g. geography, economy, and population), should be included in the Overview Paper and not in the IP Paper.
+Matters outside of this scope, such as a general introduction to the participant's country (e.g. geography, economy, and population), should not be included in the IP Paper. - (5) The IP paper should be at least 8 pages in length (double-spaced and typewritten on a personal computer with MS-Word, A4 size).
+In addition to the paper, preparing PowerPoint slides is also strongly recommended.

-- (5) The IP paper should be at least 8 pages in length (double-spaced and typewritten on a personal computer with MS-Word, A4 size).
-In addition to the paper, preparing PowerPoint slides is also recommended. - (6) For more detailed information concerning the format of the IP paper, please refer to the attached memorandum by the Linguistic Adviser of UNAFEI (please refer to section V. Other Information). - (7) Prior to the participants' departure, UNAFEI professors will contact them for consultation or suggestions on the content and length of their papers.
+- (6) For more detailed information concerning the format of the IP paper, please refer to the attached memorandum by the Linguistic Adviser of UNAFEI. - (7) Prior to the participants' departure, UNAFEI professors will contact them for consultation or suggestions on the content and length of their paper.
 Participants should check their email regularly for messages from UNAFEI. - (8) The participants are requested, as appropriate, to bring texts of laws and regulations relevant to the theme of the Program as well as statistics and other relevant materials (e.g. documents, videos, photographs, charts etc.) to enrich and enhance their contribution to the Program, particularly to the Individual Presentations and Group Workshop sessions.